RobertMeissner/GildedRose-Refactoring-Kata/python/notes.md

 Have the idea something must be mutated or chained
 - e.g. all items are reduced in sell_in, depending on name a multiplier to the reduction of quality, quality floored

+# 20250731

+Writing tests
+- using ItemManipulator as a wrapper/anti corruption class for Items, it turns out that tests directly access items in a global list.
+There is a lot of globals going on

+Average complexity: A (3.380952380952381)

+main.py has local import sys …